top of page

 Alpine Aqueduct Reach 1 Construction Project

-The Alpine Aqueduct Reach 1 Project (AA-1) is a critical water supply facility that services over 1.6 million Utahns.
+The Alpine Aqueduct Reach 1 (AA-1) is a critical water supply facility that services over 1.6 million Utahns.
 The current alignment of AA-1 is approximately 1.4 miles in length and runs from the Olmsted Reservoir (near the mouth of Provo Canyon) to the Don A. Christiansen Regional Water Treatment Plant (DACRWTP), north of 800 North in Orem.

-In March, the Central Utah Water Conservancy District (CUWCD), in partnership with the U.S. Department of the Interior, will began construction on the Alpine Aqueduct Reach 1 project (AA-1).
+In March, the Central Utah Water Conservancy District (CUWCD), in partnership with the U.S. Department of the Interior, began construction on the Alpine Aqueduct Reach 1 project.
 This essential project will realign the existing aqueduct to better protect residents and maintain reliable water service.
 This project includes installing a new 108-inch diameter aqueduct along 1060 North, and sections of Somerset Drive (1360 East) and 1560 East in Orem.
 The project is expected to be complete in early 2027.
 To receive regular email updates throughout construction, please email info@alpineaqueduct.com and enter “Email Updates” in the subject line.

 Construction Updates & Current Impacts